-“Creating confident, curious learners”
+“Creating confident, curious learners with God's love”

 The ethos of Copthorne Junior School is to work together to extend Jesus’ model of the Kingdom of God on earth, by living out a lifestyle through the Christian values and according to His teaching.
 We are inspired by His message, His life and example through which God’s unconditional love for all people is expressed.
 Recognising our historic foundation, we seek to preserve and develop the religious character of our school in accordance with the principles of the Church of England and in partnership with the local parish church and Chichester Diocese.